mrmurphy/Apollo/README.md

 ---

 Apollo is under heavy development.
-Currently being used and deveoped simultaneously in production at SpaceMonkey by Murphy Randle.
+Currently being used and deveoped simultaneously in production at [Space Monkey Inc.](http://www.spacemonkey.com) by Murphy Randle.

 Expect a cleaner codebase and further documentation in the future.